Indiana

 • Unvaccinated (ie, has NEVER been vaccinated against rabies):

-• An unvaccinated dog, cat, or ferret that is exposed to a known rabid animal, carnivorous wildlife species or bat should be euthanized immediately.
-If the owner is unwilling to have this done, the animal should be placed in quarantine for 6 months and vaccinated either at the time of exposure or 1 month prior to release.
+• An unvaccinated dog, cat, or ferret that is determined to be potentially exposed to a rabid animal, carnivorous wildlife species or bat should be euthanized immediately.

 • Is OVERDUE for a booster, and has documentation of prior vaccination: